maxim-pre/job-tracker-front/README.md

 - Have a minimum of two models
 - Use Authentication
-- Have full CRUD on at leasy one model
+- Have full CRUD on at least one model
 - Be able to create and destroy and secondary models
 - quality code:
 - Main point 1
   - Follow naming conventions
-  - Consitent indentation
+  - Consistent indentation
   - well-structured and readable code
   - semantic naming
-  - consice functions
+  - concise functions
   - efficient code
   - DRY (do no repeat) code
 - Application must be deployed